ericfouillet/trie/README.md

 # Usage

-The base `Trie` requires to provide a `NodeDataExtractorFunc` function to extract the next token to process from a string.
+The base `Trie` requires to provide a `DataGetter` function to extract the next token to process from a string.
 This allows implementing tries for your own usage.

 A rune extractor is provided, to extract runes from a string.
 Build it as follows:

 ```
-tr := trie.New(trie.NodeDataExtractorFunc(trie.ExtractNextRuneElement))
+tr := trie.New(trie.RuneGetter)
 ```

 or, if using a `LinkedTrie`:

 ```
-tr := trie.NewLinked(trie.NodeDataExtractorFunc(trie.ExtractNextRuneElement))
+tr := trie.NewLinked(trie.RuneGetter)
 ```

-Alternatively, provide your own `NodeDataExtractorFunc` with the following signature:
+Alternatively, provide your own `DataGetter` with the following signature:

 ```
-// NodeDataExtractorFunc is a function that extracts a trie data from a string.
+// DataGetter is a function that extracts a trie data from a string.
-type NodeDataExtractorFunc func(string) (interface{}, int, error)
+type DataGetter func(string) (interface{}, int, error)
 ```